Abortion in Liechtenstein

-Abortion in Liechtenstein is illegal in most circumstances with limited exceptions in cases where the life of the pregnant woman is at risk, or where the pregnancy has resulted from a sexual offence.
-Religion in Liechtenstein is mainly Roman Catholic, which is reflected in the faith of the ruling Princely House of Leichtenstein and in the country's laws and culture around pregnancy.
+Abortion in Liechtenstein is illegal in most circumstances with limited exceptions in cases where the life of the pregnant woman is at risk, or serious damage to her health which cannot otherwise be prevented, or where the pregnancy has resulted from a sexual offence.
+Religion in Liechtenstein is mainly Roman Catholic, which is reflected in the faith of the ruling Princely House of Liechtenstein and in the country's laws and culture around pregnancy.

-Law on abortion
+Law

+Last modified in 2015, Liechtenstein law allows any woman to obtain a physician-performed abortion.
+However, physicians in the country can only perform abortions under very limited circumstances (see below).
+Therefore, to stay within the law most women must travel abroad for the procedure.
+Of note, the age of consent in Liechtenstein is 14.

 The Criminal Code (Strafgesetzbuch) of Liechtenstein (in section 96) states that:

 The above acts shall not be punishable if the termination of pregnancy is: